Get SQL Server data to Snowflake

 Why using BryteFlow to get your SQL Server data to Snowflake is a good idea

-If you have to migrate SQL Server data to Snowflake, you may be pondering as to which SQL Server replication tool to use.
+If you have to migrate SQL Server data or load SQL Server data to Snowflake, you may be pondering as to which SQL Server replication tool to use.
 Even as we speak, there are a lot of automated data replication tools out there that claim to ETL your SQL Server data to the Snowflake data warehouse in minutes.
 Sounds good?
 But there are points you may have overlooked which we will get to shortly.

 Learn about BryteFlow for SQL Server